rajuyce/k8s-demo/README.md

 1. Preparation
 2. Clone git code repository
 3. Launch EKS cluster in AWS
+4. Install Helm and Deploy tiller on k8s
-4. Deploy Jenkins on EKS cluster
+5. Deploy Jenkins with Helm on k8s
-5. Configure Jenkins pipeline job
+6. Configure Jenkins pipeline job for ELK
-6. Deploy Application
-7. Validate Application
+7. Deploy ELK Stack on k8s
+8. Depoly Prometheus with Helm on k8s (Optional)
+9. Create CI/CD Pipeline Job for Sample Java Application(optional)
-8. Delete all the deployments and services from EKS cluster
+10. Delete all the deployments and services from EKS cluster
-9. Destroy EKS cluster with Terraform
+11. Destroy EKS cluster with Terraform

 #   1. Preparation.